How to Repair a Hollow Rope Chain

 I took in a broken hollow rope chain bracelet for repair this week.
 The bracelet had caught on a desk drawer and broke.
 I didn't think it presented any special problems (outside of being hollow) until I looked further and noticed a couple of previous repairs that had been done by another jeweler.

 In the photos you can see that the chain doesn't line up properly and there are huge globs of solder everywhere.
 These were not exactly invisible repairs.

-It seemed like such a simple repair, that I almost didn’t give it another thought.
-It was here that it occurred to me that twenty years ago I couldn’t have repaired it any better than whoever did the previous two repairs.
-I struggled with rope chains for over a decade before I finally figured out this method for reweaving them.
+It seemed like such a simple repair, that I almost didn't give it another thought.
+It was here that it occurred to me that twenty years ago I couldn't have repaired it any better than whoever did the previous two repairs.
+I struggled with rope chains for over a decade before I finally figured out this method and the tools to use for reweaving them.

 The first thing I'm going to do is remove all of the broken ends.
 I use a pair of end cutters and snip away all of the bad links until I get two clean ends.

 Next l take a small pair of snips and cut a small section out of the ends.
 Sometimes I'll use a cut off disk and saw through the ends of the chain.
 The photo shows I created about a half millimeter gap in the ends of the chain.